core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

       Note that, except for transport-specific information such as the Token and Message ID values, every different client participating to the same group observation (hence rebuilding the same phantom request) will build the same ticket request.

-      Note also that, identically to the phantom request, the ticket request is still protected with Group OSCORE, i.e. it has the same OSCORE option, encrypted payload and counter signature.
+      Note also that, identically to the phantom request, the ticket request is still protected with Group OSCORE, i.e., it has the same OSCORE option, encrypted payload and counter signature.

 Then, the client sends the ticket request to the next hop towards the origin server.
 Every proxy in the chain forwards the ticket request to the next hop towards the origin server, until the last proxy in the chain is reached.
 This last proxy, adjacent to the origin server, proceeds as follows.